sgibson47/my-recipe-box-2/notes.md

         - What You've Made "/users/#{current_user.id}/makings"
           - each making displayed is a link to that making's show page
-          - show page will have links to access edit form and to delete a making 8- Record What You Made keep the column structure you have and move logout & greeting to footer if logged_in?
+          - show page will have links to access edit form and to delete a making 8- Record What You Made
+        Need to add
+        9- Your Page
+        keep the column structure you have and move logout & greeting to footer if logged_in?
         "/users/#{current_user.id}/makings/new"
         - Log Out "/signout"